anewton5/NLP/README.md

 # NLP

 Sentiment analysis for stock news.
-Using finviz.com for stock data.

-In progress..
+Finviz used for stock data and news headlines, NLTK used for sentiment analysis model.
+Pandas and Matplotlib used to manipulate and visualise data.